ngianoli/BDQN-MxNet-Gluon/README.md

 To run our experiments for all networks, we can simply run python3 file_name game_name where game_name can be pong, assault, alien, or centipede, and file_name can be ddqn.py, bdqn.py, bdqn_new.py, or bdqn_new2.py.
+The implementation requires installation of CUDA 9.0 and CUDNN to allow MxNet to work on GCP VM.
+We also need the gym atari.py file to make the game environments.